Cipher-Coder/chromeExtension/readme.md

 ### Github Feed

-The [Github](https://www.github.com) feed on the right hand side of the page lists the first 10 repo's in you profile.
+The [Github](https://www.github.com) feed on the right hand side of the page lists the first 10 repo's in your profile.
 This makes it easy to quickly access a good portion of your repos.

 I used a library called [GithubFeed](https://github.com/samwx/GithubFeed), from 'samwx' to implement this.
 The lib is very well documented however, I did have to alter the code slightly as well as the CSS so it matched the Dev Tabs page.